Kate Middleton owns the Smythe Duchess blazer in two different colours: green and blue.

-She’s worn the blazer on public engagements back home in the UK too.
-She’s wore it on multiple occasions during the London Olympics in 2012, and again to the 2014 Commonwealth Games in Glasgow.
+She’s worn the blazers to public engagements back home in the UK too.
+She’s worn it on multiple occasions during the London Olympics in 2012, and again to the 2014 Commonwealth Games in Glasgow.

 She wore the green blazer for the first time in 2016 during a visit to Haida Gwaii in Canada.